jmacego/onstar2mqtt/README.md

 Supply these values to the ENV vars below.
 The default data refresh interval is 30 minutes and can be overridden with `ONSTAR_REFRESH` with values in milliseconds.

+### Home Assistant configuration templates

+MQTT auto discovery is enabled.
+For further integrations and screenshots see [HA-MQTT.md](HA-MQTT.md).

 - **NEW - Ability to dynamically change polling frequency using MQTT**

   - Uses the value from `ONSTAR_REFRESH` on initial startup